Speech audiometry involves two different tests:

 One checks how loud speech needs to be for you to hear it.

 The other checks how clearly you can understand and distinguish different words when you hear them spoken.

 The tests take 10-15 minutes.
 You are seated in a sound booth and wear headphones.
 You will hear a recording of a list of common words spoken at different volumes, and be asked to repeat those words.

-- Your audiologist will ask you to repeat a list of words to determine your Speech Reception Threshold (SRT) or how soft you were able to repeat common words.
+Your audiologist will ask you to repeat a list of words to determine your speech reception threshold (SRT) or the lowest volume at which you can hear and recognize speech.

-- You audiologist will measure Speech Discrimination or Word Recognition ability.
-The audiologist will be either saying words to you or you will be listening to a CD recording.
-You will be asked to repeat the words.
-The audiologist will be measuring your clarity or ability to understand speech at a comfortable listening level.
+Then, the audiologist will measure speech discrimination — also called word recognition ability.
+He or she will either say words to you or you will listen to a recording, and then you will be asked to repeat the words.
+The audiologist will measure your ability to understand speech at a comfortable listening level.

 The audiologist will share your test results with you at the completion of testing.
 Speech discrimination ability is typically measured as a percentage score.